outdatedbrowser/outdated-browser/README.md

 ### A time saving tool for developers.
 It detects outdated browsers and advises users to upgrade to a new version.

-So, you're tired of people visiting your modern website with an old browser and don't do anything about it.
-Maybe they aren't "power" users, maybe it's your auntie running a browser from the last century trying to see awesome CSS3 animations and transforms.
-Let the user know that’s an outdated browser, and advise for a better one.
+So, you're tired of people visiting your modern website with an outdated browser and not doing anything about it.
+Maybe they aren't "power" users, maybe it's your auntie running a last century browser trying to see awesome CSS3 animations and transforms.
+Let the user know that’s an outdated browser, and advise them on a better one.

-With this solution you will check if the user’s browser can handle it.
-If not, it will show a nice cool looking notice advising to update the browser, he will call the shot if he upgrades it or not.
+With this solution you can check if the user’s browser can handle your website.
+If not, it will show a cool looking notice advising the user to update the browser.
+It'll be up to him/her to decide if he upgrades or not.
 Don't force the user!

 That's it!
 As simple as it can get.